PeeHaa/php-net-tutorial/topics/04-basic-syntax.md

 PHP tags
 --------

 [PHP tags][php-tags] are used to let PHP know which part(s) of a file it needs to parse.
 Because of this we can mix PHP and another language (e.g. HTML).
-To start the parsing of code in a file you need to add the PHP opening tag `<?php` and to start the parsing of code in a file you need to PHP closing tag `?>`.
+To start the parsing of code in a file you need to add the PHP opening tag `<?php` and to end the parsing of code in a file you need to add a PHP closing tag `?>`.
 Everything outside of the PHP tags will be left alone by the parser and will just work like normal.
 A simple example of this using a simple HTML document:

     <html>
       <head>